Some guests never see or feel anything, but others do…

 – The original owner hung himself on Apr.
-3rd, 1926 but no one knows where or why.
+3rd, 1926 but no one knows why or where.

-– A headstone was found in the backyard but no one knows who or whats beneath it.
+– A headstone was found in the backyard but no one knows who it was or whats beneath it.

-– It’s unknown why but a long time ago locks were installed on both sides of every door.
+– It’s unknown why, but locks were once installed on both sides of every door, including closet ,bathrooms and pantries.

 “Haunted Homes for Your Next Vacation” #5 The Galloway House Inn, Savannah, Georgia